The second and third year hematology and oncology fellowship is tailored to the fellow's intended career path.

-On this rotation, the fellows concentrate on the evaluation and management of patients with new oncologic diagnoses (or patients with unknown diagnoses for whom a malignancy is part of the differential diagnosis).
-The aims are for the fellow to gain an understanding of disease processes, the past histories and the choices of chemotherapy regimens.
+On this rotation, the fellows focus on the evaluation and management of patients with new oncologic diagnoses (or patients with unknown diagnoses for whom a malignancy is part of the differential diagnosis).
+The aims are for the fellow to gain an understanding of disease processes, the interactions of cancer and its treatment with co-morbid medical conditions, and the selection of chemotherapy regimens.
 Consults will be staffed by a dedicated oncology consult attending physician who is also responsible for daily rounds and teaching.

 The programs purpose is to provide a sophisticated and comprehensive experience in the diagnosis and management of oncologic diseases, under the direct supervision of attending physicians.